Skip to content

 Caption Description

-output1 != output2 Check if output1 NOT equal to output2
+output1 != output2 Checks if output1 is NOT equal to output2.

-output1 > output2 Check if output1 is more than output2
+output1 > output2 Checks if output1 is greater than output2.

-output1 < output2 Check if output1 is less than output2
+output1 < output2 Checks if output1 is less than output2.

-output1 contains output2 Check if output1 contains output2 as substring
+output1 contains output2 Checks if output1 contains output2 as a substring.

-CmpImage output1, output2 Compare 1st image and image represented by output2
+CmpImage output1, output2 Compares the first image with the image represented by output2.

 And, Or Conditions

-It is possible to make more complex conditions by using And and Or keyword in the Flow column.
+It is possible to create more complex conditions by using the And and Or keywords in the Flow column.

 Flow Type Object Action ParamName ParamType ParamValue